w012bwh/torqata/README.md

 Steps to setup environment

-the database will be running in GoogleCloudDB however, you can edit the sql script to create new instance
+The PostgresSQL database is running in GoogleCloudDB however, you can edit the sql script to create new instance

 make sure the project is a folder in your c:\ directory named torqata or else the script will fail otherwise edit the file to where the csv file is located.